Influence of Rotation on Fingering Convection in Planetary Cores: Results

 \subsubsection{Parameter survey}

 We first give an overview of the results before describing the flow in the different dynamical regimes in later sections.
 All the simulations were run at a constant density ratio $\Rrhoi=\Le/3$.
 As shown in Figure~\ref{fig:Ek_vs_Ra}, the ratio $N^2/\Omega^2$ is varied in two ways: (1) varying Ekman number at fixed Rayleigh number ($\Ra_c = 2\times10^7$) (Series 1); (2) varying Rayleigh numbers (\ie varying $\Ra_c$ and $\Ra_t$ by the same factor to maintain constant $\Rrhoi$) at fixed Ekman number ($\Ek = 10^{-4}$) (Series 2).
 Tables~\ref{tab:Series1} and \ref{tab:Series2} in Appendix A list the input parameters and numerical resolutions of all the simulations.
 The range of the dynamical lengthscales increases with the Rayleigh numbers, implying that the exploration of the regime $N^2/\Omega^2\gg1$ is more computationally demanding in Series 2 and, consequently, restricted to $N^2/\Omega^2\lesssim 25$.
+Simulations with increasing $N^2/\Omega^2$ in Series 1 correspond to $\Ek\to1$, so the weakening of rotation relative to stratification is accompanied by enhanced viscous effects (\eg cases with $N^2/\Omega^2>10$ correspond to $\Ek>10^{-3}$).
+While these simulations offer useful insights to complement the results from Series 2, their interpretation should be approached carefully in the context of planetary core applications where $\Ek\ll1$.

 For convenience, we define the weakly-rotating regime as $N^2/\Omega^2>\mathcal{O}(1)$, understood to be relative to the strength of the stratification.
 Conversely, we refer to $N^2/\Omega^2<\mathcal{O}(1)$ as the rapidly-rotating regime.
+In single-component rotating convection, the convective Rossby number is often used as a control parameter that determine regime transitions \citep[\eg][]{Aurnou2020}.
+Here we base its definition on the control parameters of compositional buoyancy, $\Ro_c=\sqrt{\Ra_c\Ek^2/\Sc}$.
+From equation~\eqref{eq:N2}, $N^2/\Omega^2$ is directly related to the convective Rossby number for fixed density ratio.
+Here $\Rrhoi=3.33$, so $N^2/\Omega^2\approx \Ro_c^2$; Values of $\Ro_c$ are given in Tables~\ref{tab:Series1} and \ref{tab:Series2}.

 Two cases representative of $N^2/\Omega^2\gg1$ and $N^2/\Omega^2\ll 1$ are illustrated in Figure~\ref{fig:Isosurface}, which show snapshots of the isosurfaces of the radial velocity.
 Comparison of the two cases show one immediate difference: whilst the structure of the radial velocity in the weakly-rotating case is essentially aligned with gravity (``radial'' fingers), it is aligned with the rotation axis in the rapidly-rotating case (``columnar'' fingers).
 In both cases, the fingers do not occupy the whole volume of the sphere: the density ratio increases with radius in our system so the fingers develop preferentially close to the inner boundary.
 Additionally, fingering convection within the tangent cylinder is inhibited for rapid rotation, and only sets in at higher values of $N^2/\Omega^2$.
 This is due to the detrimental effect of rotation on the buoyancy-driven instability, which is particularly pronounced when the rotation axis is aligned with gravity, similar to the behaviour observed in single-component overturning convection \citep[\eg][]{Gastine2023}.
 Fingering convection can occur inside the tangent cylinder for $N^2/\Omega^2<1$ as shown in Section~\S\ref{sec:rapid}.